gtri/scrimmage/README.md

     source ~/.scrimmage/setup.bash
     scrimmage ./missions/straight-no-gui.xml

+If you want to see the scrimmage mission on your host, you can do the following

+1. Allow docker to connect to your local display
+2. Run the mission in the docker container

+   xhost +local:docker
+   docker run -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix scrimmage/ubuntu:latest
+   source ~/.scrimmage/setup.bash
+   scrimmage ~/scrimmage/scrimmage/missions/straight.xml

 ## Building SCRIMMAGE for CentOS or RedHat

 This repository contains a Dockerfile that builds a compiler with C++14